 No longer was it an option to go anywhere besides the clinic or the hospital.
 And so for the next 9 months or so I basically was stuck inside a smallish apartment, staring at the same walls, eating the same foods, feeling the same frustrations day after day after endless day.

 Yet for all my hard work at getting better, I still ended up in the hospital at least three times.
 But as much as this was not a fun experience, it did teach me something very valuable.

 Any time one has a protracted period of convalescence, one of the greatest dangers one faces is contracting pneumonia due to inactivity.
 Prior to and throughout my transplant it was beat into my head over and over that one of the most important things I could do to aid my recovery was to be as active as I could, doing low impact activities like walking and the like.

 And to be sure, this seems somewhat counterintuitive.
 After all, during convalescence one is often weak, fatigued and lacking in overall energy; the last thing one wants to do or even thinks about doing is being intentionally active.

-Yet this is absolutely crucial, as protracted period of inactivity lead to a greater risk of contracting pneumonia, which can be especially virulent and severe in those whose bodies are trying to recover.
+Yet this is absolutely crucial, as protracted periods of inactivity lead to a greater risk of contracting pneumonia, which can be especially virulent and severe in those whose bodies are trying to recover.
 What might be a relatively minor and treatable inconvenience for a generally healthy person can quickly prove fatal for those who are already sick.